woocommerce/woocommerce-blocks/readme.txt

 #### Bug Fixes

-- Fix a bug in which resource hinting was breaking cart in subfolder installs. ([7211](https://github.com/woocommerce/woocommerce-blocks/pull/7211))
+- Ensure that scripts are loaded using absolute URLs to prevent loading issues with subfolder installs. ([7211](https://github.com/woocommerce/woocommerce-blocks/pull/7211))

 = 8.5.0 - 2022-09-12 =